 This rule determines the "insideness" of a point on the canvas by drawing a ray from that point to infinity in any direction and then examining the places where a segment of the shape crosses the ray.
-Starting with a count of zero, add one each time a path segment crosses the ray from left to right and subtract one each time a path segment crosses the ray from the crossings, if the result is zero then the point is outside the path.
+Starting with a count of zero, add one each time a path segment crosses the ray from left to right and subtract one each time a path segment crosses the ray from right to left.
+After counting the crossings, if the result is zero then the point is outside the path.
 Otherwise, it is inside.
 The following drawing illustrates the nonzero rule: